mitchey/alx-low_level_programming/README.md

-directory for preliminary codes in c
+repository for all c programming task in alx SE program